For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When walking around your supermarket aisles, it's likely you'll be inundated with lots of brightly coloured signs for 'top deals', 'lowest prices ever' or other not-to-be-missed deals.

-While these are supposedly products that have been reduced to a cheaper price than normal, we recommend having a good look at what the original price of the item was.
+These are supposedly products that have been reduced to a cheaper price than normal.
+However, have a good look at what the original price of the item was to make sure it really is a good saving.

 A BBC investigation in 2017 found that Tesco had been particularly bad at keeping their displays up to date, leaving promotional branding up after deals have already ended.